ironyman/PowerShell-Docs/reference/docs-conceptual/install/PowerShell-Support-Lifecycle.md

 For more information about AppLocker and Windows Defender Application Control (WDAC), see [Application Controls for Windows][WDAC].

+## Notes on licensing

+PowerShell Core is released under the [MIT license][mit].
+Under this license, and without a paid support agreement, users are limited to [community support][community].
+With community support, Microsoft makes no guarantees of responsiveness or fixes.

+## Getting support

+PowerShell is a distinct set of tools and components that is shipped, installed, and configured separately from Windows PowerShell.
+PowerShell is not included in the Windows licensing agreements.

+PowerShell is supported under traditional Microsoft support agreements, including [paid support][paid], [Microsoft Enterprise Agreements][enterprise-agreement], and [Microsoft Software Assurance][assurance].
+You can also pay for [assisted support][assisted] for PowerShell by filing a support request for your problem.

+## Community support

+We also offer [community support][community] on GitHub where you can file an issues or request features.
+You may also find help from other members of the community in the Microsoft [PowerShell Tech Community][pscommunity] or any of the forums listed on the [PowerShell Community resources][pshub] page.

 ## Release history

 The following table contains a timeline of the major releases of PowerShell.
 This table is provided